xxcvz/catbot-setup/README.md

 Arch/Manjaro (High Support)
 `sudo pacman -Syu nodejs npm firejail net-tools xorg-xhost`

-`xorg-server-xvfb` Is also reqiured for this fork due to unknown reasons why steam will not open unless you use it.
+`xorg-server-xvfb` Is also recommended for this fork due to unknown reasons why steam will not open unless you use it.
+If steam works perfectly fine, ignore this.

 While starting bots, make sure that only ONE IS STARTING AT A TIME OTHERWISE THEY WILL NOT START For whatever reason, more than one starting will cause them not to start at all